Get Off of My Cloud: Composition

 The Stones have said that the song is a reaction to their suddenly greatly enhanced popularity and deals with their aversion to people's expectations of them after the success of "Satisfaction".
 Richards commented: "'Get Off of My Cloud' was basically a response to people knocking on our door asking us for the follow-up to 'Satisfaction' ...
 We thought 'At last.
 We can sit back and maybe think about events'.
 Suddenly there's the knock at the door and of course what came out of that was 'Get Off of My Cloud.
 In 1971 he added:

 I never dug it as a record.
 The chorus was a nice idea, but we rushed it as the follow-up.
 We were in L.A.
 [Los Angeles, where "(I Can't Get No) Satisfaction" was recorded], and it was time for another single.
 But how do you follow-up "Satisfaction"?
 Actually, what I wanted was to do it slow, like a Lee Dorsey thing.
 We rocked it up.
 I thought it was one of Andrew Loog Oldham's worst productions.

-Funnily enough later british bluesman Alexis Korner would cover the song in a slower style much like Richards had originally intended.
+Some years later, British bluesman Alexis Korner would cover the song in a slower style much like Richards had originally intended.

 In a 1995 interview with Rolling Stone, Jagger said, "That was Keith's melody and my lyrics ...
 It's a stop-bugging-me, post-teenage-alienation song.
 The grown-up world was a very ordered society in the early '60s, and I was coming out of it.
 America was even more ordered than anywhere else.
 I found it was a very restrictive society in thought and behavior and dress."